BERLINSAMUELRAJ/MAGNIFICENT_7_COMPANIES/README.md

 ## Data Sources
 The data used in this dashboard is sourced from:

-**Public Financial Reports:** Quarterly and annual reports from each of the Magnificent 7 companies.
+-**Public Financial Reports:** Quarterly and annual reports from each of the Magnificent 7 companies.
-**Stock Market APIs:** Real-time and historical stock data sourced from public APIs like Yahoo Finance, Alpha Vantage, or other financial services.
+-**Stock Market APIs:** Real-time and historical stock data sourced from public APIs like Yahoo Finance, Alpha Vantage, or other financial services.
-**Market Research Reports:** Industry and market share data from reputable market research providers.
+-**Market Research Reports:** Industry and market share data from reputable market research providers.

 ## How to Contribute
 If you have suggestions or improvements for the dashboard, feel free to open an issue or submit a pull request.
 We welcome contributions related to: